rohan472000/gcp-stock-data-pipeline/README.md

 - BigQuery

 ## How to Run
-- Make a tiingo account from `api.tiingo.com` to access API to fetch coins data.
+- Make a tiingo account from `api.tiingo.com` to access API to fetch data.
 - Make a service account with BigQuery and Dataproc editor or admin access, download that service account in JSON format.
 - Upload both api and service.json file keys in .env folder.
 - Now run the github action through run-scripts.yml in `.github/workflows/run-scripts.yml`